 Drunemeton Sovereign Community Trust (DSCT) is a Private Living Trust and an independent, sovereign micronation within Universal Community Trust (UCT).
 DSCT was first declared on 19 August 2012, then renewed on 15 June 2020, by two founding Trustees.
 DSCT consists of a number of Trustees and Beneficiaries as its members, and more join from time to time, when new people apply and are approved, as per an established process.

 As DSCT is part of UCT, the UCT Treaty, based on Common Law and Natural Law, is at the core of the Constitution of DSCT.
-Thus the Constitution of Drunemeton Sovereign Community Trust must always be read in conjunction with the UCT Treaty.
+Thus the Constitution of DSCT must always be read in conjunction with the UCT Treaty.

-Our Constitution summarises what we regard as the core principles and values within UCT Treaty, which we particularly strive to uphold for Drunemeton Sovereign Community Trust, and also lists some key guidelines and protocols of DSCT.
+Our Constitution, which appears below, summarises what we regard as the core principles and values within UCT Treaty, which we at DSCT particularly strive to uphold, and lists some additional key guidelines and protocols for DSCT:

 - DSCT is a sovereign, independent micronation within UCT, and as such we are a group of free men and women living as per the established principles of Natural Law, sometimes referred to as Common Law, which can be summarised thus: ‘Do no harm, cause no loss, and accept no wrongdoing against you’.

 - DSCT is directed at working towards the dismantling of current industries, systems and practices which harm people, animals, plants and planetary ecosystems, with the view to putting in place more naturally-tuned, sustainable, fair and ecologically-minded ones.